About

 Dr. Paromita Patranobish’s work focuses on the intellectual history of the body in modernity, and the conceptual and aesthetic links between embodiment and ecology.
 She is currently Assistant Professor of English, Mount Carmel College, Bangalore, where she teaches UG and PG courses, along with curating, designing, and teaching Certificate Credit research courses on Environmental Humanities, Critical Plant Studies, British Modernism, Visual Culture, and Postmodern Theory.

 She also works as a freelance writer and her creative nonfiction, and book and art reviews have been published in Hakara Bilingual, The Bombay Review, Gulmohar Quarterly, Scroll, Cafe Dissensus, Stir World, The Brazen Collective, The Chakkar: An Indian Arts Review, and The Assam Tribune, among other publications.
+Her debut book of poetry The Distance Between Braids was published in 2025.

 Publications